Bremaweb/adventuretest/README.txt

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-License of media (textures and sounds)
+License of media (models, textures and sounds)
 --------------------------------------
 Copyright (C) 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com>
 See README.txt in each mod directory for information about other authors.